-Due to the development of the energy markets, there are increasing demands for faster and more frequent startups of power plants.
-The so-called two-shifting operation mode means that the plant is started up in the morning, when the energy demand is greater, and then disconnected from the grid in the evening.
-The startup should be automatic, fast and take thermal stresses and fuel consumption into consideration.
+Due to the development of energy markets, there are increasing demands for faster and more frequent power plant startups.
+The so-called two-sifting operation mode means that the plant is started up in the morning when the energy demand is higher and disconnected from the grid in the evening.
+The startup should be automatic and as fast as possible, while considering thermal stresses and fuel consumption.

-Island mode occurs when the power plant, or part of it, is isolated from the national grid.
-In island mode, it is important to rapidly balance power consumption and power generation to avoid a forced shutdown due to a frequency deviation.
+The island mode occurs when the power plant, or a part of the power plant, is isolated from the national grid.
+In island mode, it is important to rapidly balance the power consumption and power generation to avoid a forced shutdown due to a frequency deviation.

-All these different possible operation modes and startup optimizations require a high level of automation and coordinated control for the efficient performance of the whole power plant.
+All different operation modes and optimized startups require a high automation level and coordinated control of the whole power plant.